F1LT3R/ansi-parse/README.md

 ### Text Value

 The value of a `text` chunk is a JavaScript string.
-The value of a etxt chunk should never contain any ANSI escape sequences.
+The value of a text chunk should never contain any ANSI escape sequences.

 ```js
 {